Naturality and mapping class groups in Heegaard Floer homology: Translating bifurcations of gradients to Heegaard diagrams

 Now consider the case of an index 1-2 birth.
-Then the graphs $\Gamma_-$ and $\Gamma_-'$ differ by adding an edge corresponding to the index~1 critical point born, and similarly, $\Gamma_+'$ is obtained from $\Gamma_+$ by adding an edge corresponding to the new index 2 critical point.
+Then $\Gamma_-'$ is obtained from $\Gamma_-$ by adding an edge corresponding to the new index~1 critical point, and similarly, $\Gamma_+'$ is obtained from $\Gamma_+$ by adding an edge corresponding to the new index 2 critical point.
 Furthermore, $\Gamma_-$ and $\Gamma_+$ are both connected.
 So spanning trees $T_\pm$ of $\Gamma_\pm$ remain spanning trees $T_\pm'$ of $\Gamma_\pm'$.
 The diagram $H(f_y,v_y,\S',T_\pm')$ is obtained from $H(f_x,v_x,\S,T_\pm)$ by a $(k',l')$-stabilization, where $l'$ is the number of flows from index~1 critical points of $f_0$ not in $T_-$ to the saddle-node singular point, and $k'$ is the number of flows from the saddle-node to index~2 critical points not in $T_+$.
-Note that, in this case, a spanning tree of $\Gamma_\pm'$ does not necessarily give rise to a spanning tree of $\Gamma_\pm$ such that the corresponding diagrams are related by a stabilization.
-This can be done exactly when neither of the two new edges in $\Gamma_\pm'$ belongs to $T_\pm'$.
+Note that, in this case, not all spanning trees of $\Gamma_\pm'$ come from spanning trees of $\Gamma_\pm$.